intropian/tr3butor/README.md

       ##The First Generation

-      Students and recent grads looking for work experience who will become the first generation of web3 professionals that never worked in web2/
+      Students and recent grads looking for work experience who will become the first generation of web3 professionals that never worked in web2.

 #Our Solution

-Find the right web3 talent, access invaluable resources, network and connect with members, set up bounties, create quests on your personal DAO explorer page  and so much more to come.
 #The community, the platform, the DAO.

 #Our very first (hackathon) features DAOs & their quests explorer page where users will find contributor application forms for DAOs.
 A simple yet effective authorisation process is in place to verify contributors and our Discord channe offers addditoin support in the form of onboarding, education and invaluable resources to connect with peeers and grow your skillet
     - In a few weeks we'll launch advanced contributors profiles aka on-chain CVs, custom feed of quests based on their followings and skills, and on-site blog platform to build the all-inclusive library of professional content from DAOs and contributors